* This is a professional Version *

 The anticoagulants most often used are the following:

-LMWHs (eg, enoxaparin, dalteparin, tinzaparin—see Table 3: Pulmonary Embolism: Some Low Molecular Weight Heparin* Options in Thromboembolic Disease) are the initial treatment of choice because they can be given on an outpatient basis.
+LMWHs (eg, enoxaparin, dalteparin, tinzaparin—see Table: Some Low Molecular Weight Heparin* Options in Thromboembolic Disease) are the initial treatment of choice because they can be given on an outpatient basis.
 LMWHs are as effective as UFH for reducing DVT recurrence, thrombus extension, and risk of death due to PE.
 Like UFH, LMWHs catalyze the action of antithrombin (which inhibits coagulation factor proteases), leading to inactivation of coagulation factor Xa and, to a lesser degree, factor IIa.
 LMWHs also have some antithrombin–mediated anti-inflammatory properties, which facilitate clot organization and resolution of symptoms and inflammation.

 LMWHs are typically given sc in a standard weight-based dose (eg, enoxaparin 1.5 mg/kg sc once/day or 1 mg/kg sc q 12 h or dalteparin 200 units/kg sc once/day).
 Patients with renal insufficiency may be treated with UFH or with reduced doses of LMWH.
 Monitoring is not reliable because LMWHs do not significantly prolong the results of global tests of coagulation.
 Furthermore, they have a predictable dose response, and there is no clear relationship between the anticoagulant effect of LMWH and bleeding.
-Treatment is continued until full anticoagulation is achieved with warfarin.
+Treatment is continued until full anticoagulation is achieved with warfarin (typically about 5 days).
 However, evidence suggests that LMWH is effective for long-term DVT treatment in high-risk patients, such as those with cancer.
 Thus, LMWH may become an acceptable alternative to warfarin for some patients, although warfarin is likely to be the treatment of choice for most patients because of its low cost and oral route of administration.

 UFH may be used instead of LMWH for hospitalized patients and for patients who have renal insufficiency or failure (creatinine clearance 10 to 30 mL/min) because UFH is not cleared by the kidneys.
-UFH is given as a bolus and infusion (see Fig. 2: Pulmonary Embolism: Weight-based heparin dosing.) to achieve full anticoagulation, (eg, activated PTT [aPTT] 1.5 to 2.5 times that of the reference range).
+UFH is given as a bolus and infusion (see Figure: Weight-based heparin dosing.) to achieve full anticoagulation, (eg, activated PTT [aPTT] 1.5 to 2.5 times that of the reference range).
 For outpatients, UFH 333 units/kg initial bolus, then 250 units/kg sc q 12 h can be substituted for IV UFH to facilitate mobility; the dose does not appear to need adjustment based on aPTT.
 Treatment is continued until full anticoagulation has been achieved with warfarin.

-Complications of heparin include bleeding, thrombocytopenia (less common with LMWHs), urticaria, and, rarely, thrombosis and anaphylaxis.
+Complications of heparins include bleeding, thrombocytopenia (less common with LMWHs), urticaria, and, rarely, thrombosis and anaphylaxis.
 Long-term use of UFH causes hypokalemia, liver enzyme elevations, and osteopenia.
 Rarely, UFH given sc causes skin necrosis.
 Inpatients and possibly outpatients should be screened for bleeding with serial CBCs and, where appropriate, testing for occult blood in stool.

 Bleeding due to overheparinization can be stopped with protamine sulfate.
 The dose is 1 mg protamine for each milligram of LMWH given as 1 mg in 20 mL of normal saline infused slowly over 10 to 20 min.
 If a 2nd dose is required, it should be one half the first dose.
 However, the precise dose is undefined because protamine only partially neutralizes LMWH inactivation of factor Xa.
 During all infusions, patients should be observed for hypotension and a reaction similar to an anaphylactic reaction.
 Because UFH given IV has a half-life of 30 to 60 min, protamine is not given to patients receiving UFH (eg, if UFH was given > 60 min beforehand) or is given at a dose based on the amount of heparin estimated to be remaining in plasma, based on the half-life of UFH.